 Recipe Notes

-Note 1: If using frozen corn, I recommend letting it thaw and cooking in a dry skillet to slightly char it.
-For fresh corn, cut the kernels off the cob and add straight to the salad, or it can be grilled first.
+Note 2: If using frozen corn, thaw it first and cook in a dry skillet to lightly char it.
+If using fresh corn, cut kernels straight off the cob or grill them first.
 To see grilling directions, follow the directions in this Elote recipe.

 Nutrition